ogobrecht/console/README.md

 <h2><a id="error"></a>Procedure error</h2>
 <!--------------------------------------->

-Log a message with the level 1 (error).
+Log a message with the level 1 (error) and call also `console.clear` to reset the session action attribute.

 SIGNATURE